elsa-workflows/elsa-studio/README.md

-# Elsa Dashboard
+# Elsa Studio
-A modular, extensible dashboard application framework built with MudBlazor.
+A modular, extensible application framework built with MudBlazor.